The PPCS agent, dynamic C# code generation and the state of MCP

 - ExecuteFetch - for querying Dataverse using FetchXml.

-In the first demo I showed this MCP Server used from Claude Desktop, using the list of past events and speakers from the PPCS website and adding them to the database using MCP.
+In the first demo I showed this MCP Server used from Claude Desktop.
+I gave Claude a list of past events and speakers from the PPCS website and it added them to Dataverse.
 The code for the MCP Server can be found in this repo.
-The demo looked like this:
+The demo:

-Perhaps this article from Anthropic sheds some light on this issue, and if you are into internet flamewars this YouTube video is also worth a watch.
+Perhaps this article from Anthropic sheds some light on this issue.
+It discusses the challenge of using many MCP Servers and tools, and the consequence this has on the LLM context window.
+The article led to quite a lot of discussion - and if you are into internet flamewars this YouTube video is worth a watch.

-With MCP gaining a lot of popularity, agents often have quite a lot of MCP Servers connected to them, and the tool definitions get added to the context, potentially eating up so much context that the model spends more time parsing and interpreting tool metadata than actually solving the task at hand.
+The article argues that MCP is so popular, agents often have quite a lot of MCP Servers connected to them, and the tool definitions get added to the context, potentially eating up so much context that the model spends more time parsing and interpreting tool metadata than actually solving the task at hand.
 And the results of tool calls, which may be large, also gets added to the context – and the result is a sluggish, barely usable agent.
 This sounds exactly like what happened in my demo: each individual MCP call was simple, but the cumulative overhead grew with every tool call, eventually overwhelming the context window.
+And it should be noted that I only had one (1) MCP Server.
 Not good, not good at all.
 Is there a better option?

-The article outlines an interesting idea – instead of letting the LLM perform repeated MCP tool calls, instead let the LLM dynamically write code that executes the tool calls.
+The article outlines an interesting idea – instead of letting the LLM perform repeated MCP tool calls, let the LLM dynamically write code that executes the tool calls and handles the results.
 That way, the tool definitions and tool call results are kept out of the context window.
 Pure genius!
 But does it work?

 I wanted to try it out for myself, so I rewrote the PPCS MCP Server from my demo and modified it so that it only has one tool - RunScript - that can be used to run C# code that has been dynamically generated by the LLM.
 The ScriptRunnerLib contains a small library that makes it possible to execute this code at runtime.
-The secret sauce here is the Roslyn C# Scripting SDK, such a cool library!
+The secret sauce here is the Roslyn C# Scripting SDK that makes it easy to run C# code on the fly at runtime, such a cool library!

 So, I hooked up the new and improved MCP Server to Claude and the results were actually quite amazing!
 Instead of 8 minutes, it took only 41 seconds to add all events and speakers: